A realist view on the treatment of identical particles

 with

-where $m_0$ = mass, $\sigma$ = full width of the wavepacket ($|\psi|^2$) at $t=t_0$, $x_0$ = average position (=position of the centre) when $t=t_0$, $t_0$ = time at which the packet has its minimum width, $k_0$= average (=centre) momentum of the wavepacket ($x_0$ and $k_0$ being like initial conditions), $x$, $t$ = space and time variables of the wavepacket.
+where $m_0$ = mass, $\sigma$ = full width of the wavepacket ($|\psi|^2$) at $t=t_0$, $x_0$ = average position (=position of the centre) at $t=t_0$, $t_0$ = time at which the packet has its minimum width, $k_0$= average (=centre) momentum of the wavepacket ($x_0$ and $k_0$ being like initial conditions), $x$, $t$ = space and time variables of the wavepacket.
 The maximum (=centre) of this packet is at $x=x_0+\frac{\hbar k_0}{m_0}(t-t_0)$.
 It moves with velocity $\frac{\hbar k_0}{m_0}$ in positive $x$-direction. $A(t)$ describes the spreading.

 The arguments of $\psi$ on the left-hand side of Eq.~(1) will be called state \emph{quantities}.
 These are of two types: \emph{function parameters} ($m_0,\sigma,x_0,t_0,k_0$) and \emph{function variables} ($x,t$).
-The wave function $\psi$ is a function of the variables $x$ and $t$, and the mathematical form of this function is determined by the parameters $m_0, \sigma, x_0, t_0$, and $k_0$.
+The wave function $\psi$ is a function of the variables $x$ and $t$, and the shape and position of this function is determined by the parameters $m_0, \sigma, x_0, t_0$, and $k_0$.
 The parameters in turn are of two types: \emph{intrinsic} and \emph{external}.

-The intrinsic parameters denote those permanent quantities that define the particular kind of particles, like the mass $m_0$, and in more general cases the charge, total spin, parity etc. Particles of the same kind are considered identical.
+The intrinsic parameters denote those permanent quantities that define the particular kind of particles.
+In (1) it is the mass $m_0$, and in more general cases also the charge, total spin, parity etc. Particles of the same kind are considered identical.

-The external parameters denote those quantities whose values may differ among the particles of the same kind.
+The external parameters (here $\sigma, x_0, t_0, k_0$) denote those quantities whose values may differ among the particles of the same kind.
 That is, even if the external parameters are different in two particles, the particles may be considered identical (realist: the wavepackets may be considered similar).
-In our case the external parameters are $\sigma, x_0, t_0$, and $k_0$, and in Sections 8 and 12 below they will be complemented by the spin component $m$ and the azimuthal spinor angle $\chi$.
+In our case the external parameters are $\sigma, x_0, t_0$, and $k_0$, and in Sections 8 and 11 below they will be complemented by the spin component $m$ and the azimuthal spinor angle $\chi$.
 Also, the considered single-particle wave function need not be an eigenfunction of a complete set of commuting observables.
 In the general case it is an expansion in terms of such basic functions.
 The expansion coefficients are then also counted among the external parameters of the wave function.